 - Respect their decisions.
-If kids tell you they don’t want something don’t be the mom that gets caught up on sentimentality of a toy from their 1st
+If kids tell you they don’t want something don’t be the mom that gets caught up on the sentimentality of a toy from their 1st

 - While we all know the attachment a child can have with a toy, you have to meter emotional choices.
-Keep a toy sentimental toy from Grandparents of important friends; but keep these safe.
-If there is genuine emotion; it shouldn’t be left out in the yard or covered in chocolate pudding.
+Keep a toy sentimental toy from Grandparents of important friends, but keep these safe.
+If there is a genuine emotion; it shouldn’t be left out in the yard or covered in chocolate pudding.
 Keep these safe for when your children are older.

 - Put some toys to the side.
 You could put some toys to the side for 6 months and then bring them out again.
 To the kid, it will be like a new toy and Self- storage is a great way to store these toys.